thimic/twicorder-search/README.md

 A Twitter crawler for Python 3 based on Twitter’s public API

 ## Installation
+Twicorder Search can be installed using PIP:

 ```bash
 pip install twicorder-search
 ```

+For a more comprehensive guide using a virtual environment, see [Installation using Python 3 virtual environments](../blob/master/INSTALL.md)

 ## Running Twicorder Search
 After installing, there will be a new executable available, `twicorder`.
 Use this to run the application: